Assyrian people: Language

 Modern Assyrian derives from ancient Aramaic, part of the Northwest Semitic languages.

-In around 700 BC, Aramaic slowly started to replace Akkadian in Assyria, Babylonia and the Levant.
-Widespread bilingualism among Assyrian nationals was already present prior to the fall of the empire.
+Around 700 BC, Aramaic slowly replaced Akkadian in Assyria, Babylonia and the Levant.
+Widespread bilingualism among Assyrian nationals was already present before the fall of the Empire.
+The Aramaic spoken by Assyrians today has an Akkadian substratum, preserving lexical, phonological, and syntactic influences from the ancient Akkadian language.

 The Kültepe texts, which were written in Old Assyrian, preserve some loanwords from the Hittite language.
 Those loanwords are the earliest attestation of any Indo-European language, dated to the 20th century BC.
-Most of the archaeological evidence is typical of Anatolia rather than of Assyria, but the use of both cuneiform and the dialect is the best indication of Assyrian presence.
-To date, over 20,000 cuneiform tablets have been recovered from the site.
+Most of the archaeological evidence is typical of Anatolia rather than of Assyria, but using both cuneiform and the dialect is the best indication of Assyrian presence.
+Over 20,000 cuneiform tablets have been recovered from the site.

-From 1700 BC and onward, the Sumerian language was preserved by the ancient Babylonians and Assyrians only as a liturgical and classical language for religious, artistic and scholarly purposes.
+From 1700 BC and onward, the Sumerian language was preserved by the ancient Babylonians and Assyrians only as a liturgical and classical language for religious, artistic, and scholarly purposes.

 The Akkadian language, with its main dialects of Assyrian and Babylonian, once the lingua franca of the Ancient Near East, began to decline during the Neo-Assyrian Empire around the 8th century BC, being marginalized by Old Aramaic during the reign of Tiglath-Pileser III.
 By the Hellenistic period, the language was largely confined to scholars and priests working in temples in Assyria and Babylonia.